sarahforzley/universal-docs/getting-started/docker.md

 ENTRYPOINT ["C:/ProgramData/Universal/Universal.Server.exe"]
 ```

-You can run a build with the build command.
+Run a build with the build command:

 ```
 docker build . --tag=universal-persistent
 ```

-You can start the docker container with the run command and make sure to specify the volume to mount.
+Start the docker container with the run command and make sure to specify the volume to mount:

 ```
 docker run -it --name powershelluniversal --mount source=psudata,target=/home/data --rm -d  -p 5000:5000/tcp universal-persistent:latest